Garmin Enduro 3 vs Garmin Instinct 2X Solar

 Which one is better?

-The Garmin Enduro 3 is the better buy for most people - its incredible battery life of up to 90 days crushes the Instinct 2X Solar's unlimited potential.
-That said, grab the Instinct 2X Solar if you need a flashlight and don't mind its monochrome display - it's slightly at 2.4 oz.
+The Garmin Enduro 3 is the better buy for most people - its 90-day battery life crushes the Instinct 2X Solar's potential unlimited battery.
+That said, grab the Instinct if you need a built-in flashlight and a more rugged design - it's lighter at 2.4 oz.

 Who should buy each?

-Choose the Garmin Enduro 3 if: you want unbeatable battery life for long adventures, need detailed navigation with maps, or prefer a lightweight design at 2.22 oz.
+Choose the Garmin Enduro 3 if: you want unbeatable battery life for long adventures, prioritize display clarity for navigation, or need robust mapping features.
+(2.22 oz weight, 32 GB storage)

-Choose the Garmin Instinct 2X Solar if: you need a flashlight for safety, want potentially unlimited battery life with sunlight, or prefer a rugged design that meets military standards.
+Choose the Garmin Instinct 2X Solar if: you want a built-in flashlight for safety, need rugged durability for extreme conditions, or prefer a potentially unlimited battery with solar charging.
 (2.36 oz weight, 64 GB storage)

 Conclusion